usnistgov/fipy/documentation/BUILDBOT.rst

 ====

-Setting up a Python 3 build slave is a little tricky because buildbot doesn't install under Python 3 (at least [http://twistedmatrix.com twistd] doesn't).
+Setting up a Python 3 build slave is a little tricky because buildbot doesn't install under Python 3 (at least [http://twistedmatrix.com twisted] doesn't).

 What worked for me was to set up a `virtualenv` using Python 2.x to